Get started with the Management Service user interface

 After logging on to the Management Service by using your user credentials, you do not have to provide the user credentials again for logging on to an instance.
 By default, the Timeout value is set to 30 minutes and the configuration tab is opened in a new browser window.

 The Management Service Home page provides you with a high-level view of the performance of the SDX appliance and the instances provisioned on your appliance.
-The SDX appliance and instance information is displayed in gadgets that you can add and remove depending on your requirement.
+The information about the SDX appliance and instance is displayed in gadgets that you can add and remove depending on your requirement.

 The following gadgets are available on the Home page by default.